phosxd/PowerKey/Assets/README.md

 3. Value: the property in the Resources Script to assign to the Node's property, if the key matches the Node's property (before translation).

 This works more like the translation system built-into Godot, but still provides all the advantages of PowerKey.
+## Visual PKExpression builder:
+**Milestone:** 1.5.0

+A "Add Visually" button in the PKExpressions dropdown for the Inspector dock.
+Pressing the "Add Visually" button will show a pop-up form that makes it possible to add an expression without knowing the syntax.
+It will also be very helpful for getting started learning the syntax.
 ## Enhanced property access support:
 **Milestone:** 1.5.0